MalwareMakers/Python-Botnet/README.md

 ## Note:
 HarbringerV1 is now depricate in favour of HarbringerV2, it can be found [here](https://github.com/MalwareMakers/HarBringer-V2)

+## Server:
+made a discord server: https://discord.gg/TgKHUXN5CT support can be found their as well as just general chatting.
+If enought people join, say 100, i'll drop Harbringer-V3.

 ## A Quick Overview

 This is a very crude botnet script.
 Its command center is based on a Discord server (will be explained later).